 Tracy Palandjian is CEO and co-founder of Social Finance, a national impact finance and advisory nonprofit that builds innovative partnerships and investments to measurably improve lives.
 Since 2011, the firm has pioneered impact investments including the Social Impact Bond and the Career Impact Bond to mobilize capital at scale and deliver sustainable impact in communities across the United States.

 Palandjian has worked for over a decade to reimagine the role of the capital markets in enabling social progress.
 Building on the work of Social Finance UK, Tracy co-founded Social Finance in 2011 with Sir Ronald Cohen and David Blood to launch the Social Impact Bond field in the United States.
 The firm became a fund manager in 2019 to launch its Career Impact Bond strategy, a financing model that improves economic mobility for unemployed and underemployed individuals.

-Prior to Social Finance, Tracy was a Managing Director for 11 years at The Parthenon Group where she established and led the Nonprofit Practice and worked with foundations and NGOs to accomplish their missions in the US and globally.
-Tracy also worked at Wellington Management Co. and McKinsey & Co.
+Prior to Social Finance, Palandjian was a managing director for eleven years at The Parthenon Group, where she established and led the nonprofit practice and worked with foundations and NGOs to accomplish their missions in the U.S. and globally.
+Palandjian also worked at Wellington Management Company and McKinsey & Company.

-Tracy is a frequent speaker and writer on impact investing, social innovation and results-oriented policy making, having been covered in The Wall Street Journal, The Atlantic, The Economist, TIME, Forbes, and The New York Times.
-A native of Hong Kong, Tracy is fluent in Cantonese and Mandarin.
-She graduated from Harvard College with a B.A. magna cum laude in Economics, and holds an M.B.A. with high distinction from Harvard Business School, where she was a Baker Scholar.
+A native of Hong Kong, Palandjian graduated from Harvard College with a BA magna cum laude in Economics and holds an MBA with high distinction from Harvard Business School, where she was a Baker Scholar.